Energy and carbon, global warming and climate change

 - Industries and power stations, buildings, cars and aeroplanes, burning fossil fuels including coal, oil and gas;

-- Land use change, especially where it leads to cutting down and burning trees and forests;
+- Land use change, especially cutting down and burning trees and forests;

 - Many foods and agricultural practices (nitrate fertilisers, irrigation, cattle rearing, transport and refrigeration);

 - Manufacture of building products, mainly cement, steel and aluminium.

 All these things release vast and growing amounts of CO2, more than plants (or the sea) can take in – disturbing the natural balance and causing warming.